zephray/VerilogBoy/README.md

 VerilogBoy
 ==========

 Coding for fun - the hard way.
 Trying to implement a Game Boy® compatible machine with Verilog.
 It was my course final project for CMPEN275 (Digital Design Laboratory) at PSU.
+Now I am refining it and trying to build a physical game console around it.
 I am trying to keep it well commented and documented.

 ## Goals of the project